sgilsten/Baseball-Linear-Regression-Analysis/README.md

 # Baseball-Linear-Regression-Analysis
-Full linear regression analysis on the Hitters dataset from the ISLR package
+Used R to do a full linear regression analysis on the Hitters dataset from the ISLR package